GiulioRossetti/ndlib-rest/README.md

 #### Docker Container
-The web application is shipped in a [Docker](https://www.docker.com/) container.
+The web application (REST service and Viz framework) is shipped as a [Docker](https://www.docker.com/) container.
 You can use the Dockerfile to create a new image and run the web application using the gunicorn application server.

 To create the Docker image, install Docker on your machine.